 Pick a Neighborhood

 A lot of thought should go into selecting a neighborhood.
 You may want to live in a specific area, but if it is going to cost a fortune in transportation costs to get to an area where jobs are abundant then maybe it’s not worth it.
 Choose, an area that you think is in your price range.
 If you have a job lined up find a place within walking distance or at least an area that offers an easy commute.

 Great food is one of the perks of living in the greatest cities in the world.

-It you want a crash course in how to eat in NYC, you can’t go wrong with skimming New York magazine’s restaurant rankings.
-They can give you price, cuisine and neighborhood breakdowns.
+If you want a crash course in how to eat in NYC, you can’t go wrong with skimming New York magazine’s restaurant rankings.
+They can give you a price, cuisine, and neighborhood breakdowns.

 Be Ready to Close on an Apartment

 If you don’t live too far away, make this easy on yourself and find an apartment first.
-The move is so much simpler when you actually have a confirmed place to go.
-Obviously, this is not always possible.
+The move is so much simpler when you have a confirmed place to go.
+This is not always possible.